View the brochure version of IBA’s Customer Service Charter (PDF 400kb)

 If you have a compliment, suggestion or complaint you can:

-- discuss the issue with the staff member or their supervisor directly
+- contact the staff member or their supervisor directly

 - write to PO Box 650, Fyshwick, ACT 2609